Social Icons

 Directed by Kevin Smith

-The movie helped launch Smith into the film making business and it introduces us to some characters which will later play parts in future Kevin Smith films.
+The movie helped launch Smith into the filmmaking business and introduced us to some characters who would later play roles in future Kevin Smith films.

 The characters in this movie are one of a kind.
-We have Dante (Brian O’Halloran) who mans the convenient store.
-Dante is a wound up tight man who is in a loving relationship with a lady named Veronica, but Dante is so hooked on his ex Caitlin Bree.
-Caitlin cheated on Dante so many times when they were dating, but Dante still loves her more than he does Veronica.
+We have Dante (Brian O’Halloran), who mans the convenience store.
+Dante is a tightly wound guy in a relationship with a woman named Veronica, but he’s still hung up on his ex, Caitlin Bree.
+Caitlin cheated on Dante multiple times when they were dating, but Dante still loves her more than he loves Veronica.

-Then we have Randall, the clerk of the video rental store.
-He is one immature character who would rather live his life enjoying himself by pissing of other customers than do his job.
-He is also Dante’s best pal and you find him at Dante’s store pretty much three-quarters of the time in this movie.
+Then there’s Randal, the clerk at the video rental store.
+He’s an immature character who would rather live his life enjoying himself by pissing off customers than actually doing his job.
+He’s also Dante’s best friend, and you’ll find him at Dante’s store for about three-quarters of the movie.

-The movie follows some bad decisions by Dante, concerning his life and his day.
-His lack of attention when he should be attentive and his total obsession with Caitlin.
+The movie follows some bad decisions by Dante concerning his life and his day.
+His lack of attention when he should be focused and his total obsession with Caitlin drive much of the story.

-We also get to see Jay and Silent Bob (Jason Mewes and Kevin Smith respectively) as they carry on their day selling weed outside the store.
+We also get to see Jay and Silent Bob (Jason Mewes and Kevin Smith, respectively) as they spend their day selling weed outside the store.

-It was from here he launched his movie production company with his friend Scott Moiser called View Askew Productions and together they have made many other movies, some being hits and others being misses.
+From here, he launched his movie production company with his friend Scott Mosier, called View Askew Productions.
+Together, they’ve made many other movies—some hits and some misses.

-Clerks is one of those movies you enjoy seeing once and save it for another day probably years later to give it another look.
+Clerks is one of those movies you enjoy watching once and then save for another day, maybe years later, to give it another look.

 0 comments: